 Are you planning to take a master’s degree programme in Psychology?
 And have you completed a Dutch HBO (University of Applied Sciences) or WO (academic) bachelor’s degree in a related field?
 Then the one-year pre-master’s programme in Psychology could be the right option for you.

-The Psychology Board of Admissions determines whether the gap between a candidate’s previous education and the master’s degree specialisation can be bridged by a programme worth a maximum of 60 EC (‘EC’ indicates a credit; this is the abbreviation for ‘European credit’, and one EC represents a study load of 28 hours).
+The Psychology Board of Admissions determines whether the gap between a candidate’s previous education and the master’s degree specialisation can be bridged by a programme worth a maximum of 60 EC (‘one 'EC or 'European Credit' represents a study load of 28 hours).
 In making this determination, the Board upholds the agreements made between all the universities in the Netherlands regarding the knowledge and skills expected of someone who graduates as a psychologist (MSc in Psychology).
 The Board of Admissions then determines the content and scope of the pre-master’s programme the candidate must complete.
-The year in which the candidate completes his or her previous education may affect this decision.

 Upon completion of the pre-master’s programme, students receive a certificate giving an overview of the modules taken and the grades achieved.
 However, this certificate is not the equivalent of a bachelor’s degree in Psychology, and students may not use the title ‘BSc in Psychology’.

 Please note!
 The premaster programme does not grant admission to the clinical specialisations of the master’s programme in Psychology.

 This pre-master’s programme will prepare you for admission to one of the five following specialisations within the master’s degree programme in Psychology (MSc):

 - Applied Cognitive Psychology

 - Economic and Consumer Psychology